CezaryW91/sauce-demo/README.md

 ## Running tests

-- tests are configured to run on github CI/CD
+- tests are configured to run on github CI/CD with environment and secrets
-  - note - had issues with passing secrets/variables to workflow, so they are passed directly in workflow for now; I'm trying to figure out how to fix this
 - there are scripts created to run tests easily (NPM script)
 - alternatively use "npx playwright test" or "npx playwright test --headed"
-- reports are configured for failures only
+- video and trace reports are configured for failures only

 ## Configured tests